Encharted Cook

 The blended dark pink slushies are poured into two decorative glasses.

-Step 3 - Pour the slushies into glasses and garnish with fresh strawberries as desired.
+Step 3 - Serve & Enjoy.
+Pour the slushies into glasses and garnish with fresh strawberries as desired.

 Frosé slushies can be made in advance and stored in a zip lock bag in the freezer.
 When ready to serve, thaw the slushy mixture for a few minutes at room temperature before serving.
 Massage the zip lock bag, cut a corner from the bag, and squeeze the frosé directly into glasses or cups.